narner/MyWebsite/content/main.md

 ### Working Together

-I'm currentlt available for full-time and freelance iOS / macOS development roles.
+I'm currently available for full-time and freelance iOS / macOS development roles.
 You can download my resume [here](NFA-Resume.pdf).

 ### Get In Touch